atzoriandrea/Exploratory-Analysis-in-Face-Authentication/src/README.md

  - `--cmps` : path of the .csv file in which all couples are listed
  - `--base` : path to dataset basepath

+NOTE: this script returns also the inferenced cosines and other useful data for each given image pair

 ### preprocess.py parameters description
  - `--imgs` : dataset basepath (or image folder) that  you want to preprocess